 I’m assuming you already named your puppy.
-If not check out the article I wrote about how I named my dogs: Lessons From Marley & Me Part 2 – Naming Your Dog.
+If not check out the article I wrote about how I named my dogs: Naming Your Dog.
+If you’ve already named your puppy then it’s time to learn how to teach your puppy his name.

 One of the most important things you can teach your dog is his name.
 It can save his life…literally.
 How you might ask?
 Well what if your dog was chasing a ball into the street?
 What if a car was coming?
 If your dog knows the meaning of his name he will respond and come to you when called even while in the middle of playing.